tonikelope/coronapoker/README.md

 * **Fractional Keys (XOR Shards):** During Phase 1, every player received fragmented "Street Tokens."
 To reveal the Flop, Turn, or River, the host must request the specific token from all active clients.
 * **Consensus Aggregation:** The native engine aggregates these tokens via branchless XOR operations.
 Only when all active tokens are combined can the engine reconstruct the ephemeral ChaCha20 key required to decrypt that specific street from the Escrow.
-* **Strict Chronology Enforcement (Anti-Vacuum):** If a compromised client attempts a "vacuum attack" by requesting future tokens out of order (e.g., querying the River token during the Pre-Flop), the engine uses branchless bitwise mathematics to automatically corrupt the output.
+* **Strict Chronology Enforcement (Anti-Vacuum):** If a compromised client attempts to request future tokens out of order (e.g., querying the River token during the Pre-Flop), the engine uses branchless bitwise mathematics to automatically corrupt the output.
 Instead of throwing a catchable error, it returns cryptographic garbage, mathematically trapping the attacker in the current timeline.
 * **Scorched Earth Defense:** The moment a street is legitimately decrypted—or if a hostile node prematurely extracts its master shuffle key share—all future unrevealed tokens are permanently wiped from the Vault's RAM with physical zeros.
 Attempting to peek into the future irrevocably blinds the attacker, shredding their ability to decode the rest of the hand.
 * **The Exit Testament & Vault Lobotomy:** If a player legitimately disconnects mid-hand, the engine performs a "Vault Lobotomy"—a permanent, physical zeroing of their session keys in RAM, combined with an intentional poisoning of the state.
 Before dying, it generates a cryptographic "Testament."
 This allows the remaining P2P swarm to verify the legitimate exit, ensuring the server cannot hijack the lobotomized session (Zombie Peer) while allowing the remaining players to bypass the missing token requirement.